Okanjo/okanjo-docs/docs/Store Addresses.md

 **400 Bad Request**
 :   `Invalid address.` Occurs when the given `address_id` is not a valid address.
 **403 Forbidden**
-:   `Access denied.` Occurs when the given user does not match the currently logged-in user.
+:   `Access denied.` Occurs when the given store does not match the currently logged-in store.
 **409 Conflict**
-:   `Address is still in use.` Occurs when the address is still in use by another user or cause.
+:   `Address is still in use.` Occurs when the address is still in use by another store or cause.
 **500 Internal Server Error**
 :   `System error.` Occurs when an exception occurs.